 - 3 tbsp Oil, Sesame oil preferred

-- 1 tsp Salt, adjust as needed
+- 1 tsp Salt, to taste

 Instructions